EN | FR

 Know what looks and feels normal for your breasts.
 See your health care provider if you notice any of these signs or symptoms:

-Bring your Manitoba Health Card to all your CancerCare Manitoba Screening appointments.
+Bring your Manitoba Health Card to your BreastCheck appointment.
 Keep the information on your Manitoba Health card current.
-This will enable us to send you letters to remind you to get screened for cancer.
+This will let us send you letters to remind you to get screened for cancer.
 To learn more, visit the Manitoba Health Card website.

 Old Nurse's Residence